- Home

 - 1938

 - Second Sino-Japanese War: The Chinese Nationalist government creates the 1938 Yellow River flood to halt Japanese forces.
-Five hundred to nine hundred thousand civilians are killed.
+Five hundred thousand to nine hundred thousand civilians are killed.

 - 1929